chhaylatte/StraitJacket/README.md

 ```

 ## Layout Anchors
 This is the direct way of setting up constraints.
 Problems may include forgetting to set translateAutoresizingMask to false.
-This gigantic wall of text is kind of intimidating.
+This gigantic wall of text is kind of intimidating and mind numbing to read through.
+Comments may help a lot with this style.
+Since these methods return constraints directly, referencing them is pretty natural.

 ```swift
 // layout: 50 lines, 3307 characters